espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 ^^^^^

--  The configuration can not be used in the Wi-Fi :term:`Passthrough Mode`.
+-  The configuration can not be used in the Network :term:`Passthrough Mode`.
 If it is a UDP transmission in passive mode, data will be lost when the buffer is full.

 -  When ESP-AT receives socket data in passive mode, it will prompt the following messages in different scenarios: